 Not all of these formats and channels work for every team, and using all of them at once might result in feedback overkill.
 Instead, try out different formats as you go and assess what works best by further collecting feedback on your feedback culture.

 Although we suggested earlier on to start with positive feedback, you need to ensure that this isn’t the only feedback that’s being given.

 Many employees will at first resort to just giving shout-outs and praise.
 That’s fine.
 But you should monitor the situation to ensure that your feedback culture grows into more than that.
-After all, although positive feedback is great for the team morale, you do need the constructive feedback as well to help your team grow.
+After all, although positive feedback is great for team morale, you do need constructive feedback as well to help your team grow.